 \begin{corollary} If $f\in \mathcal{F}$ is analytic on an open neighbourhood of $(0,+\infty)$, then for almost every $A>0$, $(1/2,\sqrt{3}/2)$ is a local minimizer or a local maximizer of $(x,y)\mapsto E_f(x,y,A)$. \end{corollary} \begin{proof} If $f$ is analytic, then $f'$ and $f''$ are analytic on an open neighbourhood of $(0,+\infty)$ and $T_f$ is also analytic on an open neighbourhood of $(0,+\infty)$.
 Then, the set of zeros of $A\mapsto T_f(A)$ is a discrete set and $T_f(A)\neq 0$ for almost every $A>0$. \end{proof}

-\begin{examples} This result is true for any sum of inverse power laws $f(r)=\sum_{i=1}^p a_i r^{-s_i}$, $s_i>1$, any sum of exponential functions or any mixing of these type of functions (see \cite{BetTheta15} for more examples). \end{examples}
+\begin{examples} This result is true for any sum of inverse power laws $f(r)=\sum_{i=1}^p a_i r^{-s_i}$, $s_i>1$, any sum of exponential functions or any sum of those types of functions (see \cite{BetTheta15} for more examples). \end{examples}